tokamak-network/ton-staking-v2/docs/en/ton-staking-v2.md

     <figcaption> </figcaption>
 </figure>

 The first thing to understand is the issue of how to check Layer 2 in L1.
-Layer 2 that we are currently targeting is Optimism Rollup.
-Layer 2 of Optimism is applied first, and contracts can be upgraded so that other layers can also be applied.
-Optimism Layer 2 has a legacy version and a bad rock version.
-Please remember that the initial application target is limited to cases where the L2 nativeToken is TONE among Optimism Legacy Version and Optimism Bad Rock Version.
+Layer 2 that we are currently targeting is Optimism Rollup Legacy Version and TRH(Tokamak Rollup Hub)'s Thanos stack.
+The contract is designed to be upgradable so that other types of layers can be applied in the future.

 We will check Layer 2 by receiving information from RollupConfig, RollupType, and L2TON.

 - RollupConfig
-  The Optimism Badrock version contains the information and environment settings of the L1 contract in the SystemConfig contract.
+  TRH's Thanos stack contains the information and environment settings of the L1 contract in the SystemConfig contract.
 Therefore, the address of SystemConfig will be used as RollupConfig (an address that can distinguish Layer2).
-In the case of the legacy version, SystemConfig does not exist, so a separate legacySystemConfig contract was created.
+In the case of the Optimism Rollup legacy version, SystemConfig does not exist, so a separate legacySystemConfig contract was created.
 In the case of legacy Layer 2, you must deploy the legacySystemConfig contract and use this address as the relevant RollupConfig (address that can distinguish Layer 2) information.

 - RollupType
-  Use Optimism legacy version 0,
+  Use Optimism Rollup legacy version 1,
-  The case of the Optimism Bedrock version and when using native TON, use the value of 1.
+  The case of TRH's Thanos stack, we use the value of 2 as rollupType.
   When supporting a different type of rollup, upgrade by additionally specifying the corresponding type.

 - L2TON